jayjagtap/Autofill-Buddy/README.md

 #### Documentation
-- More support and documentation available on the wiki of this repo!
+Detailed Documentation is available in the wiki section of the repository

 #### Software requirements
 - Node v14.11.0 & npm 6.14.8